ClusterHQ/powerstrip/README.rst

 This is inspired by https://github.com/docker/docker/issues/6982.

-*A note on nomenclature:* we are calling the things that plug into the powerstrip "plugins" because it works with the metaphor, and may help disambiguate Powerstrip **plugins** from the Docker **extensions** they are prototyping.
+*A note on nomenclature:* we are calling the things that plug into the powerstrip "hooks" because it works with the metaphor, and may help disambiguate Powerstrip **hooks** from the Docker **extensions** they are prototyping.

 Target audience